 It's when there are more properties for sale than there are interested buyers – when supply exceeds demand.
 There's less competition, prices drop, properties stay on the market longer, buyers can stipulate conditions, and sellers have to do a lot more in the way of marketing, staging etc. to attract buyers – and be willing to negotiate to make a sale happen.

-There are those who will argue that we’re currently in a buyers’ market – though there are probably a lot of buyers out there who would disagree with that.
-But if you look at the situation right now, it does meet the criteria for a buyers’ market: there are more properties available than buyers who want to buy them.
+Right now, we are very much in a buyers’ market: there are many more properties available than buyers who want to buy them.
 So what does that mean for you?
 Basically, if you have the means to buy in this high-interest-rate climate, or you don’t need to get a mortgage (e.g. you’re downsizing from a paid-off home), you’re at an advantage.
 Prices have softened, and sellers are negotiating and accepting conditional offers.

 What is a sellers' market?